Create the WebLogic Deploy Tooling model

 • Discover Model (online) – With this option, WDT connects to the domain’s running Administration Server to extract the model files.
 To collect all of the archive file contents automatically, the domain must be running on the local machine so that WDT has access to the domain’s file system.

-To collect the model from a domain running on another machine, you can use the Remote Discovery option.
+If you want to collect the model from a domain running on another machine, you can use the Remote Discovery option.
 With this option, at the end of the Discover Domain (online) action, WDT will tell you which files you need to collect and add to the archive file.
+See Online Remote Discovery .

 Because the ToDo List application has minimal requirements from the domain, you will create the model by hand.
 If you would prefer to create a local domain and use the discover model functionality, see Create ToDo List Domain in the Advanced section.